-Diallo manages and oversees the MIT Zambezi Prize for Innovation in Financial Inclusion– MIT’s flagship competition for African entrepreneurs.
-He conceptualized and launched MIT’s Open Mic Africa which is a cross-continent tour that brings together members of MIT’s leadership community and Africa-focused stakeholders such as entrepreneurs, investors, governments, alumni and corporates.
-The Open Mic Africa tour includes several international events such as Open Mic Dakar (Senegal), Open Mic Nairobi (Kenya), Open Mic Lagos (Nigeria), Open Mic Diaspora (France) and the Open Mic Africa Summit, MIT’s annual tech conference on the African continent.
+Diallo managed and oversaw the MIT Zambezi Prize for Innovation in Financial Inclusion– MIT’s flagship competition for African entrepreneurs.
+He conceptualized and launched MIT’s Open Mic Africa, a cross-continent tour that brought together members of MIT’s leadership community and Africa-focused stakeholders such as entrepreneurs, investors, governments, alumni and corporates.
+The Open Mic Africa tour included several international events such as Open Mic Dakar (Senegal), Open Mic Nairobi (Kenya), Open Mic Lagos (Nigeria), Open Mic Diaspora (France) and the Open Mic Africa Summit, MIT’s annual tech conference on the African continent.
 In 2018, Open Mic Africa connected over 1,000 frontier entrepreneurs to MIT.
-Diallo also produces the MIT Legatum Leadership Forum, a week-long entrepreneurship boot camp that hosts global entrepreneurs at the MIT Sloan School of Management.
+Diallo also produced the MIT Legatum Leadership Forum, a week-long entrepreneurship boot camp that hosted global entrepreneurs at the MIT Sloan School of Management.

-Prior to joining MIT, Diallo was a resident of Dubai and a member of Channel VAS, the world’s largest fintech and venture-building group with over $3 billion in aggregate revenue and a presence in 34 countries.
+Prior to joining MIT, Diallo was a resident of Dubai and a member of Channel VAS, the world’s largest fintech provider of microcredit solutions and telecom value added services with over $3 billion in aggregate revenue and a presence in 34 countries.
 At Channel VAS, which Telecom investor and entrepreneur Bassim Haidar founded, Diallo headed and oversaw the global startup operations of AdVoice, Channel VAS’ newest company and the world’s largest telecom advertising group with an active presence in several frontier markets including Nigeria and India.
 AdVoice was featured on CNN in 2015 as part of a TV segment called Creating Opportunities From Shortcomings.

-In 2014, Diallo founded Media Investment Tech Ventures, Francophone Africa’s first investment platform with a venture-building approach that incubated and launched transformative companies using a proprietary venture model.
-Through this group, he co-founded multiple companies operating in the financial technology, remittance, adtech, telecom VAS, mobile, and publishing sectors.
+In 2014, Diallo founded Media Investment Tech Ventures, Francophone Africa’s first investment platform with a venture-building approach that incubated and launched transformative companies using a proprietary venture model in Senegal.
+Through this group, he co-founded three companies and exited a fintech startup to a Canadian group.
 He also founded Quantum X, an innovation lab that explores contrarian innovations and unconventional models for startups.

 Research & Inventions

 Diallo’s inventions, research journals, and articles span various industries from technology, engineering and business management to modern science, wellness, arts and poetry.
-His contributions include a marketing analytics calculator, a Boolean forecasting method, a mobile search communication protocol, a venture deployment model, a management process, a business intelligence platform, a mobile remittance solution for the unbanked, an ergonomic back massager concept and a system that enables mobile users to build wealth through their mobile connections.
+His inventions include a marketing analytics calculator, a mobile advertising software, two eSports platforms, a Boolean forecasting method, a venture deployment model called N.I.C.E.
+(Network, IP, Capital, Execution), a mobile remittance and payment solution for the unbanked, an ergonomic back massager concept and a system that enables mobile users to build wealth through their mobile connections.
 In 2013, he conceptualized a new publishing business model that was successfully deployed in Senegal.